pnerg/sbt-scaladoc-settings-plugin/README.md

 Scaladoc seems to completely lack this functionality.
 A simple remedy is to include the _copyDocAssetsTask_ into the build.sbt.
 The example below attaches the task to the _doc_ execution.
-It will recursively copy all the doc-files to the API output target.
+It will recursively copy all the _doc-file_ directories it finds under the _scaladoc_ directory of your source directory to the API output target.

 ```scala
 copyDocAssetsTask <<= copyDocAssetsTask triggeredBy (doc in Compile)